Rock Ridge, Connecticut

 Rock Ridge is a census-designated place (CDP) in the town of Greenwich, Fairfield County, Connecticut, United States.
 It is in the western part of the town, just 1 mi east of the New York state border.
 Rock Ridge was first listed as a CDP prior to the 2020 census.

+Education

+As with other parts of the Town of Greenwich, Rock Ridge is in the Greenwich Public Schools school district.
+The district's comprehensive high school is Greenwich High School.